Dos and Don'ts to Boost Your Instagram Marketing

 10. Track and measure key metrics.

-To keep attracting new customers and optimize your Instagram posts, you have to analyze your successes, rework the unsuccessful ones, research your audience, and repeat what's worked well so far.
+To attract new customers and optimize your Instagram posts, you must analyze your successes, rework the unsuccessful ones, research your audience, and repeat what's worked well.

 Measure your follower count, engagement, and clicks, and use this data to refine your strategy.
 You developed goals way back when you first decided to be on Instagram (and if you haven't done this yet, make sure you identify SMART goals for your Instagram efforts!).
-Focus your research on all the things you can track to see to what degree you're meeting those goals.
+Focus your research on everything you can track to see to what degree you're meeting those goals.

 Instagram Marketing Don'ts

-- Fail to create a social media marketing strategy.
+Fail to create a social media marketing strategy.
 You have to know what you want to accomplish with your marketing efforts.
-If you don't, you'll never know when you've succeeded, or failed, or when you need to revamp.
+If you don't, you'll never know when you've succeeded, failed, or needed to revamp.
 This is where goal-setting comes into play.

-- Fail to be sure your followers are real.
-This includes buying followers, just don’t.
+Fail to be sure your followers are real.
+This includes buying followers, just don't do it.

 Wrapping it up